Message from the Directors

 Affiliates

-Affiliations with leading research and healthcare institutions in and around the Texas Medical Center, the world’s largest healthcare complex, provide access to an exceptionally diverse array of people and resources.
+Baylor College of Medicine has numerous affiliations with leading research and healthcare institutions in and around the Texas Medical Center, the world’s largest healthcare complex, providing access to an exceptionally diverse array of people and resources.
 Discover how our affiliations enhance our education programs.